List of 'Allo 'Allo! characters: Clarence

 Clarence – Lt.
 Gruber's tank driver.
 Drives Gruber's little tank quite often for him, but is never actually seen in the flesh.
-Gruber often gives him orders to drive the tank, and is sometimes mentioned by him while in René's café.
+Gruber often gives him orders to drive the tank, and Clarence is sometimes mentioned by him while in René's café.

 Madame Lennard

-Madame Lennard – Aside from Clarence, Madame Lennard is the most frequently-mentioned character.
+Madame Lennard – Aside from Clarence, Madame Lennard is the most frequently-mentioned unseen character.
 She works as a milliner and dressmaker.
 She models a see-through nightdress for Edith when she plans to remarry René, and René, who was looking through the keyhole, enjoys watching her as she is "very well arranged.".
 By series eight, Dr Le Conte does pregnancy tests for both the newly widowed Madame Lennard and Yvette; but the frogs he used for the pregnancy test jumped into each other's jars, meaning Yvette was not pregnant with René's child (as she had believed), meaning that Madame Lennard was pregnant out of wedlock.